Very few actors in the world today have the uncanny ability to make audiences believe anything that they see on the silver screen.

 $133,440,870

-We don't really need to have a business degree to comprehend how banks let the American people down by causing the housing market crash in 2007.
+You don't need a business degree to grasp how banks failed the American people and contributed to the 2007 housing market crash.

 Recommended: